 - Show customers referencing other customers - preferably publicly (customer use case)

-The subjectivity of PMF
+The subjectivity of product market fit

 If you’ve made it here, you might be frustrated with the vagueness of the many of the statements I made above.